mgoellnitz/dinistiq/README.md

 } // Test
 ```

-Make this portion of the classpath as small as ever possible or point to some
+Make this portion of the classpath as small as ever possible, or point to some
 invented and thus empty package, if you want to avoid scanning.

-After this step you can ask dinistiq for instances of the components it created
+After this step, you can ask dinistiq for instances of the components it created
 and injected.

 ```Java